-Benefits of the Enterprise Cloud Make it Essential for Digital Transformation
+Benefits of Dynamic Multi-cloud Environments Make Them Essential for Digital Transformation

 Enterprises are increasingly adopting cloud technologies to increase agility and accelerate innovation.
-The key advantages of an enterprise cloud include:
+The key advantages of dynamic multi-cloud environments include:

 - Ability to build better applications at a faster rate.
 Cloud-based application development technologies such as container and microservices architectures, enable enterprises to focus developer resources more on creating and improving value-add application features and less on managing underlying operating systems and infrastructure.
 In addition to new cloud-based development technologies, enterprises are adopting new processes such as DevOps and Artificial Intelligence for IT Operations, or AlOps, that help accelerate the software delivery cycle. - Operational efficiency.
-Enterprises are moving to the cloud to be more agile and to reduce spending on expensive and static systems, as well as the IT staff needed to maintain them.
-Furthermore, cloud services can be purchased dynamically as demand ebbs and flows over time, affording greater flexibility, financial efficiencies, and scale than traditional systems.
+Enterprises are moving to the cloud to reduce spending on expensive and static systems, the data centers to house them, the energy to run them and the IT staff needed to maintain them. - Agility.
+Cloud services can be purchased dynamically as demand ebbs and flows over time, affording greater flexibility, financial efficiencies, and scale than traditional systems.
+Enterprises can scale capacity up and down to address seasonality or quickly address unexpected spikes in demand without needing to purchase and maintain infrastructure for peak demand and leaving it underutilized during other times.

-Shift to Enterprise Cloud Introduces Fundamentally New Software Delivery Challenges
+Shift to Dynamic Multi-cloud Environments Introduces Fundamentally New Software Delivery Challenges